niten94/micro/runtime/help/options.md

 ---

-Plugin options: all plugins come with a special option to enable or disable them.
-The option is a boolean with the same name as the plugin itself.

 Any option you set in the editor will be saved to the file `~/.config/micro/settings.json` so, in effect, your configuration file will be created for you.
 If you'd like to take your configuration with you to another